 We’ll start with this just to get it out of the way: popular thanks to Bram Stoker’s Dracula novel and 1992 Hollywood movie, the castle itself is truly a sight to see.
 Set on a mountain ridge in dramatic landscapes, the badass medieval looks and menacing turrets will make an impression on you.
 Built 700 years ago as a strategic fortress to defend the valley against the Ottoman Empire expansion from Wallachia, the castle has a fascinating history of its own - check this page to read more about Bran Castle and see the tours we recommend.

 It’s also Romania’s #1 tourist attraction and given the Dracula tag, also the most touristy.
-Closer to Brasov, the castle can also be visited on a long day trip from Bucharest.
-We suggest hiring a local guide to help you navigate all the tourist traps and have an authentic visit, and we know the best ones.
+Closer to Brasov, the castle can also be visited on a day trip from Bucharest or Sibiu .
+We suggest hiring a local guide to help you navigate our roads and through all the tourist traps, maybe also see some local life.

 2. Fortified settlements part of UNESCO heritage